jakeadam10/PRG1-debugging-workshop-javascript/body-mass-index/spec.md

 ## 📋 Function Specification

+We're going to implement a function called `calculateBMI` to solve this problem statement.
 The function should work for any valid weight and height inputs, assuming weight is in kilograms and height is in meters.

+### Expected Behaviour
+The function should:

+1. Take the person's weight in kilograms and height in meters as input
+2. Calculate the BMI using the formula: BMI = weight / (height * height)
+3. Round the result to two decimal places
+4. Return the calculated BMI as a number

 ## Function Signature
 ```javascript